UTEP vs. Rice NCAA Football Odds, Plays and Insights | November 20, 2021

 Over/Under Insights

+- UTEP has combined with its opponents to score more than 47 points in four of nine games this season.

-- UTEP and its opponents have combined to score more than 47 points in four of nine games this season.
+- Rice and its opponents have combined to score more than 47 points in eight of 10 games this season.

+- Saturday's over/under is 3.6 points higher than the combined 43.4 PPG average of the two teams.

-- The two teams combine to average 43.4 points per game, 3.6 less than the over/under in this contest.
+- The 59.2 points per game these two squads have allowed to opponents this season are 12.2 more than the 47 total in this contest.

-- This contest's total is 12.2 points lower than the 59.2 these two squads combine to give up per game in 2021.

-- The average total in Miners games this season is 52.7, 5.7 points above Saturday's total of 47.
+- Miners games this season feature an average total of 52.7 points, a number 5.7 points higher than Saturday's over/under.

-- The 51.9 PPG average total in Owls games this season is 4.9 points more than this game's over/under.
+- The 47-point total for this game is 4.9 points below the 51.9 points per game average total in Owls games this season.

 UTEP Stats and Trends

-- UTEP has six wins against the spread in 10 games this year.
+- In UTEP's 10 games this season, it has six wins against the spread.

-- The Miners have turned the ball over three more times (18 total) than the Owls have forced a turnover (15) this season.
+- The Miners have turned the ball over 18 times this season, three more turnovers than the Owls have forced (15).

 - Find the latest spread and moneyline odds for UTEP at SISportsbook.